Pyrofanis/CacpRelease/README.md

 .[https://github.com/Demigiant/dotween/blob/develop/LICENSE],[https://github.com/Pyrofanis/CandyCat/tree/main/Assets/TextMesh%20Pro] follow their authors license.

-scripts,scriptables,animations,scenes and prefabs are distributed under GPL v2.0 Sprites are distributed under creative commons with reference to the author pyrofanis and the programs used krita by kde
+scripts,scriptables,animations,scenes and prefabs are distributed under GPL v2.0

+Sprites are distributed under creative commons[CC BY-SA] with reference to the author pyrofanis and the programs used krita by kde

 special thanks to greyagent,3nill,muffin_skull for their helo throughout the project